Old-fashioned roses :

 Moss Hybrid Perpetual.
 Most of the Moss roses were bred from Damask parents and only flower in the early summer, however this beauty is one of the few repeat flowering Mosses.
 Her flowers are of soft pink tissue with many petals and a glorious fragrance.
 Sadly the delicate nature of her petals often results in balling if the weather is wrong.
 Worth the worry as far as I’m concerned. sold out

 Hybrid Perpetual.
 There is some confusion over some of the dark red H.P.s This one is sometimes mislabelled as Souvenir du Dr Jamain.
 It is however very different except in flower colour and form.
 It is a lanky shrub, probably best grown as a climber, with lots of thorns and large leathery leaves.
 Flower production is very good, especially if trained across so the flowers break out along the branches instead of only at the top.
-Deep purplish red with a strong perfume. sold out
+Deep purplish red with a strong perfume. small plants available soon

 Souvenir du Dr Jamain (1865)